tarikozturk017/CPlusPlus/README.md

 # CPlusPlus
-Some c++ projects that I have completed.
+Some C++ projects that I have completed.
 Many of them are using C language libraries such as <cstring>